Internet Equity

 Software Engineer, Data Science Institute -

-Nick Feamster is Neubauer Professor in the Department of Computer Science and the College and the Faculty Director of Research for the Data Science Institute.
+Nick Feamster is a Neubauer Professor in the Department of Computer Science and the College and the Faculty Director of Tech Policy for the Data Science Institute.
 He researches computer networking and networked systems, with a particular interest in Internet censorship, privacy, and the Internet of Things.
 His work on experimental networked systems and security aims to make networks easier to manage, more secure, and more available.

 Nicole Marwell is Associate Professor in the University of Chicago Crown Family School of Social Work, Policy, and Practice.
 She is also a faculty affiliate of the Department of Sociology, a faculty fellow at the Center for Spatial Data Science, and a member of the Faculty Advisory Council of the Mansueto Institute for Urban Innovation.
 Her research examines urban governance, with a focus on the diverse intersections between nonprofit organizations, government bureaucracies, and politics.